-BEMA asserts that it has investigated a number of compliance options.
-First, it explains why the use of compliant water-based inks will not work for its operations.
+VONCO asserts that it has investigated a number of compliance options.
+VONCO has tested water-based inks on numerous occasions at considerable expense, yet the results have been unsuccessful.
+Pet. at 14.
 One problem is that the currently available water-based inks clog the ink rollers and dry to the consistency of concrete.
 Pet. at 9.
-In order to combat these problems, BEMA would have to institute time consuming and costly maintenance measures at the end of every short job that is run.
+In order to combat these problems, VONCO would have to institute time consuming and costly maintenance measures at the end of every short job that is run.
 Id.
-Additionally, the age of BEMA's printers (30 years) means that they were not designed for use with water-based inks and mechanical components in the printers may actually corrode and become damaged if put into contact with water.
-Id.
-BEMA estimates that it could retrofit the printers with water-resistant moving parts at a cost of \$100,000 per press.
+Additionally, the compliant water-based inks take much longer to dry on the film than the solvent-based inks.
 Pet. at 10.
-Finally, the compliant water-based inks take much longer to dry on the film than the solvent-based inks.
+The solvent-based inks set the image permanently in less than 0.14 seconds, whereas the water-based inks take much longer to dry.
 Id.
-The solvent-based inks set the image permanently in less than 0.6 seconds, whereas the water-based inks take sometimes hours longer to dry.
+In fact, during the ink tests performed by VONCO, the water-based inks did not even completely dry.
 Id.
-Because of these problems, BEMA is unable to utilize the water-based inks and satisfy its customers.
+Because of these problems, VONCO is unable to utilize the water-based inks and satisfy its customers.
 Pet. at 11.

-BEMA also investigated the possibility of installing "add-on" technologies and found that three technologies were potentially available to its flexographic printing processes: (1) carbon adsorption technology; (2) wet scrubber technology; and (3) catalytic or thermal oxidation (afterburner) technology.
-Pet. at 16.
-After examining each of these three options, BEMA determined that none of them could reasonably be utilized at its facility for the reduction of VOM emissions.
+VONCO also investigated the possibility of installing "add-on" technologies and found that three technologies were potentially available to its flexographic printing processes: (1) carbon adsorption technology; (2) wet scrubber technology; and (3) catalytic or thermal oxidation (afterburner) technology.
+Pet. at 15.
+After examining each of these three options, VONCO determined that none of them could reasonable be utilized at its facility for the reduction of VOM emissions.
+Id.

 Carbon adsorption is not feasible because, due to the high vapor pressure of the flexographic ink solvents, efficient adsorption into the carbon beds is precluded.
-Pet. at 16.
+Pet. at 15.
 Additionally, some of the chemicals in the ink solvent (such as alcohol and acetates) cannot be efficiently removed by the carbon adsorption process.
 Id.
 The wet scrubbers, likewise, do not effectively remove VOM emissions due to the high vapor pressures of the solvent-based inks.
-Pet. at 17.
+Id.

-While the catalytic or thermal oxidation technology is adaptable to a process such as BEMA's, this technology is prohibitively expensive, and is therefore, not economically reasonable for this type of operation.
-Pet. at 17.
+While the catalytic or thermal oxidation technology is adaptable to a process such as VONCO's, this technology is prohibitively expensive, and is therefore, not economically reasonable for this type of operation.
+Pet. at 15.

-The Agency also indicates that it too has been investigating a number of different compliance options that may be available to BEMA.
+The Agency also indicates that it too has been investigating a number of different compliance options that may be available to VONCO.
 Resp. at 8.
-The Agency agrees with BEMA's assertion that compliance with the rule of general applicability for BEMA is not economically reasonable or technically feasible.
+The Agency agrees with VONCO's assertion that compliance with the rule of general applicability for VONCO is not economically reasonable or technically feasible.
 Resp. at 14.
-The Agency therefore agrees that the existence of different factors involving BEMA's particular business justifies the requested adjusted standard.
+The Agency therefore agrees that the existence of different factors involving VONCO's particular business justifies the requested adjusted standard.